dojo/docs/dijit/form/FilteringSelect.rst

 FilteringSelect widgets are dojo.data-enabled.
 This means rather than embedding all the OPTION tags within the page, you can have dojo.data fetch them from a server-based store.
 The unified dojo.data architecture can get its data from various places such as databases and web services.
 See the `dojo.data <dojo/data>`_ section for complete details.

+`note:` When using a DataStore with FilteringSelect, the store must implement the `Identity API <dojo/data/api/Identity>`_

 ========
 Examples